Berries, Pins, & Copper Tees

 I had two separate jobs at Emco that summer.
 One was probably the most tedious one I ever encountered, just so rote and unrewarding in its requirements.
 Copper tees – and other copper products, like copper elbows – were produced in prodigious quantities.
 The finished products looked/look like these…

 To manufacture and shape the tee meant that the shell had to be shaped and forged around a lead core.
 I don’t think I ever saw the machine/s where the tees and elbows etc were shaped; nonetheless, huge containers of the lead-filled copper fittings came to my work station.
 The latter was basically a huge fireplace or kind of oven, mostly black in colour.
 In some ways, it looked like an over-sized cooker for french fries.
 A huge ‘sink’ almost filled with boiling, black oil, had hooks for heavy baskets that looked just like french fry cooking-containers.
-Armed with asbestos gloves, I transferred tees into the baskets perched about the oil.
+Armed with asbestos gloves, I transferred tees into the baskets perched above the oil.
 Once filled to the ideal level, using all of the baskets, some 4-6 side-by-side, I then unhooked each basket and lowered it/them into the boiling oil.
 I don’t remember how long it took, maybe a matter of 15 minutes depending on the number of immersed baskets.
 The oil melted the lead into lava-like liquid.
 I would lift each basket to see when the tees were lead-emptied.
 Then, I went around to the back of the cooker, set empty moulds in place under a long steel (I think) pipe that extended from the very bottom of the machine, one end of which extended over the moulds.
 Releasing a valve on the furnace-like machine and with a hook holding the far-end of the tube, I could release the lead-lava that had sunk to the bottom of the sink into its drain without any of the oil – not sure how the furnace ‘knew’ how to do that separation – and direct the tube over each mould until the moulds were full.
 Once the cooker was emptied and the moulds were full, they were cooled in the air and eventually taken back to the copper-tee-making machines for re-use.
+The now-empty copper pieces I dumped into bins to be fork-lifted away when full; the copper did not retain any oil that I remember.
 For weeks, my entire shift was comprised of seemingly endless cycles of repeating this task, the only challenge being to avoid burning myself badly.
 There was no incentive, just manual labour.
 I wore a very thick apron and I remember it being extremely hot in a non-air-conditioned factory.
 And that heat turned out to be a temperature foreshadowing of what was to come later that summer.

 I would have been quite content to finish the summer working on the core machine.
 However, part way through August, the union workers at the plant voted to go on strike.
 It became quite contentious with ‘scabs’ hired as the strike dragged on for some 6 months …